nehcuy/tiktok_immersion/README.md

 2. Implemented the connecting send and pull functions between the RPC server and HTTP server

 3. Incorporated the necessary logic to handle the `api/send` URL field parameters.
-    - required `sender` and `receiver` parameters for sending a message
+    - `sender` and `receiver` parameters for sending a message
-    - required `text` parameter for sending the content of the message
+    - `text` parameter for sending the content of the message

 4. Incorporated the necessary logic to handle the `api/pull` URL field parameters.
-    - required `chat` parameter for querying the chat instance
+    - `chat` parameter for querying the chat instance
-    - optional `limit` parameter to query for a limited number of messages
+    - `limit` parameter to query for a limited number of messages
-    - optional `cursor` parameter for querying messages after a certain time
+    - `cursor` parameter for querying messages after a certain time

 5. Implemented a PostgreSQL database to store chat message instances.